Navid-089/CSE-326-Information-System-Design-Sessional/readme.md

 2. Go to "Devices" → Click "+ Create"
 3. Fill in:
    - Device name
-   - Device EUI (match the node’s EUI)
+   - Generate DevEUI and JoinEUI/AppEUI and update them in the code of the end nodes
-   - Device profile: select the one you created
+   - Device profile: select the one just created
 4. Click "Create device"
-5. After creation, go into the device and go to "Keys"
+5. After creation, go into the device and go to "OTAA Keys"
-6. Add Join EUI, AppKey etc. and save
+6. Generate AppKey and update them in the code of the end nodes

 ---

-✅ You are now ready to start sending data from the end-device!
 Check Live LoRaWAN Frames and Device Data tabs to debug and verify communication.